mbclawson/mbclawson.github.io/content/posts/humbled.md

 ```

 ## The Thought Process
-OK that's not too bad.
+OK, that's not too bad.
 Reaching for the toolkit - I'm looking for lists, maybe a for-loop, and definitely the `count()` and `lower()` methods.
 I could see the solution building up in my head, similarly to how I'd write a long SQL query.
 I'd trade longer code for readability and distinct steps that were easy to follow.

 **But wait**.
 I pictured the top solution.
 It'd be a cool one liner.
 It'd have list comprehension.
 It'd be absolutely _flooded_ with 'Clever' upvotes.
 I'd been practicing for a while now, so why settle for my original idea when I could submit 'the best'?

 ## The Solution
 One liners start with `return` so let's begin with that.
-We also know were going to use a list to do the manipulation we need to do, and will eventually have to join everything back together in a string for our answer.
+We also know we're going to use a list to do the manipulation we need to do, and will eventually have to join everything back together in a string for our answer.

 ```python
 def duplicate_encode():